scottyrogers10/react-dev-os/README.md

 ## Getting Started

 Adding DevOS to your project is simple.
-Since it is just a React component, we can import it and add it to our component tree.
+Since it is just a React component, we can just import and add it to our component tree.
 There are a few different props that we can pass down, but for this basic example we will just pass in an array to the tools prop.

 ```jsx
 import DevOS from "./DevOS";